excursion-expert/questionAndAnswer/README.md

 # Question & Answer
 I worked on a team of engineers designing Excursion Expert, a travel information site.
 I was responsible for the question and answer service on the site, where users could ask and answer questions about particular locations.

+The service was built with React, backed with a MongoDB database.
+Styling was done mostly with Styled Components.

+### Getting Started

 # Screen Grabs
 ## Asking a Question